Sarah Hentschel | Watson Goepel LLP

 • Transferring employees between businesses during purchase or sale of business

-• Providing advice regarding terminations, employee complaints, and workplace accommodations
+• Advising employers regarding terminations, employee complaints, and workplace accommodations

-• Defending employee wrongful dismissal actions, Employment Standards Tribunal complaints, Human Rights Tribunal complaints, and Privacy complaints
+• Defending wrongful dismissal actions, Employment Standards Tribunal complaints, and Human Rights Tribunal complaints

 • Providing advice and strategy regarding breaches of contract including non-solicitation clauses, privacy, and non-competition clauses